lzim/mtl/blue/session08/s08_facilitator/mtl_session08_say.md

   - Q: How much does implementing Measurement Based Care improve our ability to get our high symptom patients into the right care at the right time?
 How will this change in our team impact the other settings in Mental Health?
 Will it kick off a virtuous cycle of GMH care quality improving recovery?
   - H: If we more readily detect patients' symptoms and risk, then our improvement rate will increase, moving more patients in to recovery.
 For this team, with their local resources and constraints, can more patients graduate from general mental health care, our patient load will drop and open more slots to start new care episodes.
 If we implement measurement based care in our GMH team, then care quality will improve (specifically through reductions in Time to Improve and Time to UnFlag, and an increase in the Time to Ending).
 Also, how long it takes clinicians to see changes in their patients will also improve (seen in a reduction in Time to Detect).
 We expect to be able to effectively diagnose and treat patients faster, reducing the number of high-symptom patients in care, and thus reducing the number of patients who receive high risk flags.
 However, low symptom patients are in care for longer than before, reducing the number of openings for new patients.
 These patients will make up more and more of our total – as there will be both more flowing in (due to higher Improvement Rate) and fewer flowing out (due to the lower Ending Rate).
 With fewer openings, wait times to start with our team should increase.

-### 8. Adjust experiment sliders for the new experiment, keeping in mind that the previous run’s settings are in effect (for this session that just means the base case or default values)
+### 8. Adjust experiment sliders for the new experiment, keeping in mind that the previous run’s settings are in effect (for this session that just means the base case or default values).

 - Slide the Text box to the left, over the model section.
 This will allow you to adjust experiment sliders for the new experiment.
 - In the experiments section we also have experimental sliders with “i” information that tells you what you’re changing when you adjust that slider in your experiment.